Denver Child Support Attorney

 Travel expenses incurred transporting the child to and from the parties’ homes are also included in child support.
 This is more commonly an issue when the parties live in different states.
 The cost of the parent’s travel is also included as child support if the parent travels with a child under the age of 12.

 Child support does not include costs for post-secondary education.
 Unless the court, issued a child support order providing for post-secondary education prior to 1997, or unless the parties mutually agree otherwise, a court cannot order one party to pay for the child’s post-secondary education.
 Even if there is an agreement between the parties, it expires by operation of law when the child completes an undergraduate degree or celebrates his or her 21st birthday.

 Post-secondary education costs include tuition, books and fees to attend a vocational program, college, or university.
 Notably, these costs do not include room and board unless the child is under 19 and either lives full time with one parent while attending school or stays with that parent for at least 30 days each year when school is not in session.

 The court may consider modifying child support only if the resulting change is at least 10% of the current amount of support and there has been a “substantial and continuing change” in circumstances rendering the current order or agreement as to child support inequitable, unjust or inappropriate.

-Call us today for a free evaluation of your child support issue.
+Contact us today for a free evaluation of your child support issue.
 There is no obligation.